Haufe-Lexware/Scss-Styleguide/README.md

 <a name="variables">Variables</a>
 -----------

-At first we create a palette for globally usage like colors.
-We define it in the _config.scss .
-If we have some specific variables, then we put it in the file for the module.
-Readability is so important and because of this I use separators in variable-naming: a hyphen.
+At first, we create a palette for globally usaged things like colors in the `_config.scss` file.
+If you have some specific variables, then put them in the file for the module.
+Readability is very important and because of this I use separators in variable-naming: a **hyphen**.

 ```sass
 // Colors (global)